A picture of the space of typical learnable tasks: Details of the experimental setup

 CIFAR10 datasets use padding (4 pixels) with random cropping to an image of size 28$\times$28 or 32$\times$32 respectively for data augmentation.
 CIFAR10 images additionally have random left/right flips for data augmentation.
 Images are finally normalized to have mean 0.5 and standard deviation 0.25.

 Supervised learning models (including fine-tuning) for CIFAR10 are trained for 100 epochs with a batch-size of 64 and weight decay of $10^{-5}$ using the Wide-Resnet.

 Episodic meta-learners are trained using a Wide-Resnet and with the prototypical loss~\citep{snell2017prototypical}.
 For the 2-way meta-learner, each episode contains 20 query samples and 10 support samples.
 For the 5-way meta-learner, each episode contains 50 query samples and 10 support samples.
-We found~\cref{res:meta_learning} to hold across different choices of these hyper-parameters in small-scale experiments.
-Episodic meta-training models are trained for around 750 epochs; the episodic learner is about 5 times slower to train than supervised learning in terms of wall-clock time.
+We found (Result 4) to hold across different choices of these hyper-parameters in small-scale experiments.
+Models are trained for around 750 epochs and the episodic learner is about 5 times slower to train with respect to wall-clock time.

-For contrastive learning, we trained models using SimCLR on the entire CIFAR10 and on sub-tasks of CIFAR10.
-Augmentations consisted of random horizontal flips, random grayscale, random resized crop and color jitter.
-These models were trained for 200 epochs for 2-way classification problems and for 500 epochs when trained on the entirety of CIFAR10 with the Adam optimizer and an initial learning rate of 0.001 that decays to zero using cosine annealing.
+We train models using SimCLR on CIFAR10 and on tasks created from CIFAR10.
+For the augmentations, we use random horizontal flips, random grayscale, random resized crop and color jitter.
+Models are trained for 200 epochs for 2-way classification problems and for 500 epochs when trained on the entirety of CIFAR10 with the Adam optimizer and an initial learning rate of 0.001.